oberblastmeister/aether4/README.md

 TODO:

+- [] add the void type
+    - but don't add it to any IR!
+    - instead, just add a undefined instruction
+- [] add more tests
+- [] add support for typedefs
 - [] fix the existing graph coloring register allocator
 - [] remove all record types from the ir interface, it should be fully abstract
-- [] todo: fix the entity infrastructure to remove the phantom type parameter, it's a little too complex
-- [] remove the index outside of the instruction, it's kinda annoying
+- rewrite the process stuff to use spawn/cmd instead of eio